zelofi/zelofisYouTubeDownloader/README.md

 > - Be able to download Shorts videos without having to change anything ❌
 > - Theme selector ❌
 > - Be able to odwnload MP3s aswell ❌
+> - Automatic downloading (Takes anything from the clipboard named "youtube" or "youtu.be" and pastes it into the entry and automatically downloads it) ❌
+> - Download full playlists ❌